0verkil/waddle-sim/README.md

 dependencies {
     // Add the below 2 lines in addition to whatever else is in your dependencies block. implementation "com.necessaryevil.waddle:version"
-    implementation ""org.psilynx:psikit:0.0.3" // You can use whichever version of PsiKit you prefer, but having it is highly recommended.
-If you aren't sure, copy what's here.
+    // You can use whichever version of PsiKit you prefer, but having it is highly recommended.
+If you aren't sure, copy what's here. implementation "org.psilynx:psikit:0.0.3"
 }
 ```